-- 3.1 Officers are responsible for giving advice to Councillors to enable them to fulfil their roles.
-In doing so, officers will take into account all available relevant factors.
-Officers will inform ward Councillors of any council meeting or consultation or officer meetings relevant to their ward. - 3.2 Under the direction and control of the Council, officers manage and provide the Council's services within the framework of responsibilities delegated to them.
+- 3.1 Officers are responsible for giving advice to Members to enable them to fulfil their roles.
+In doing so, officers will take into account all available relevant factors. - 3.2 Under the direction and control of the Council, officers manage and provide the Council's services within the framework of responsibilities delegated to them.
 This includes the effective management of employees and operational issues. - 3.3 Officers have a duty to implement decisions of the Council which are lawful, and which have been properly approved in accordance with the requirements of the law and the Council's constitution, and duly minuted. - 3.4 Officers have a contractual and legal duty to be impartial.
 They must not allow their professional judgement and advice to be influenced by their own personal views. - 3.5 Officers must assist and advise all parts of the Council.
-They must always act to the best of their abilities in the best interests of the authority as expressed in the Council's formal decisions.
+They must always act to the best of their abilities in the best interests of the authority as expressed in the Council's formal decisions. - 3.6 Officers must be alert to issues which are, or are likely to be, contentious or politically sensitive, and be aware of the implications for Members, the media or other sections of the public. - 3.7 Officers have the right not to support Members in any role other than that of Member, and not to engage in actions incompatible with this Protocol.
+In

-- 3.6 Officers must be alert to issues which are, or are likely to be, contentious or politically sensitive, and be aware of the implications for Councillors, the media or other sections of the public. - 3.7 Officers have the right not to support Councillors in any role other than that of a Councillor, and not to engage in actions incompatible with this Protocol.
-In particular, there is a statutory limitation on officers' involvement in political activities. - 3.8 Some officers may be appointed to local, regional or national bodies because of their particular skills and expertise.
-They may be appointed specifically to represent the Council or in their personal/professional capacity.
+3.8 Some officers may be appointed to local, regional or national bodies because of their particular skills and expertise.
+They may be appointed specifically to represent the Council or in their personal capacity.